drelich/parsedown-extra/README.md

 The above example creates an 'A' HTML element with 'target' attribute set to '_blank'.

 I kinda got used to the target attribut when I used to use Jekkyll and Kramdown parser.
-Working on my own PHP-based Markdown blogging platform, there was no option to integrate Kramdown (supposedly it requires Ruby environment) so I decided to add that feature to the awesome Parsedown Extra class.
+Working on my own PHP-based Markdown blogging platform, there was no option to integrate Kramdown (it requires Ruby environment) so I decided to add that feature to the awesome Parsedown Extra class.